tds455/Capstone-Trivia/README.md

 ## Demo

-Trivia is available at https://tshaw.me
+~~ Trivia is available at https://tshaw.me ~~  Website is unavailable while I work on different projects

 Trivia is self-hosted on an AWS EC2 instance running Ubuntu and Apache